majacQ/rollup/cli/help.md

---no-interop                Do not include interop block --inlineDynamicImports      Create single bundle when using dynamic imports --intro <text>              Code to insert at top of bundle (inside wrapper) --namespaceToStringTag      Create proper `.toString` methods for namespaces --noConflict                Generate a noConflict method for UMD globals --no-strict                 Don't emit `"use strict";` in the generated modules --outro <text>              Code to insert at end of bundle (inside wrapper) --preferConst               Use `const` instead of `var` for exports --preserveModules           Preserve module structure --preserveSymlinks          Do not follow symlinks when resolving files --shimMissingExports        Create shim variables for missing exports --silent                    Don't print warnings --sourcemapExcludeSources   Do not include source code in source maps --sourcemapFile <file>      Specify bundle position for source maps --no-stdin                  do not read "-" from stdin --strictDeprecations        Throw errors for deprecated features --no-treeshake              Disable tree-shaking optimisations --no-treeshake.annotations  Ignore pure call annotations --no-treeshake.propertyReadSideEffects Ignore property access side-effects
+--no-interop                Do not include interop block --inlineDynamicImports      Create single bundle when using dynamic imports --intro <text>              Code to insert at top of bundle (inside wrapper) --minifyInternalExports     Force or disable minification of internal exports --namespaceToStringTag      Create proper `.toString` methods for namespaces --noConflict                Generate a noConflict method for UMD globals --outro <text>              Code to insert at end of bundle (inside wrapper) --preferConst               Use `const` instead of `var` for exports --no-preserveEntrySignatures Avoid facade chunks for entry points --preserveModules           Preserve module structure --preserveModulesRoot       Put preserved modules under this path at root level --preserveSymlinks          Do not follow symlinks when resolving files --shimMissingExports        Create shim variables for missing exports --silent                    Don't print warnings --sourcemapExcludeSources   Do not include source code in source maps --sourcemapFile <file>      Specify bundle position for source maps --stdin=ext                 Specify file extension used for stdin input --no-stdin                  Do not read "-" from stdin --no-strict                 Don't emit `"use strict";` in the generated modules --strictDeprecations        Throw errors for deprecated features --systemNullSetters         Replace empty SystemJS setters with `null` --no-treeshake              Disable tree-shaking optimisations --no-treeshake.annotations  Ignore pure call annotations --no-treeshake.moduleSideEffects Assume modules have no side-effects --no-treeshake.propertyReadSideEffects Ignore property access side-effects --no-treeshake.tryCatchDeoptimization Do not turn off try-catch-tree-shaking --no-treeshake.unknownGlobalSideEffects Assume unknown globals do not throw --waitForBundleInput        Wait for bundle input files --watch.buildDelay <number> Throttle watch rebuilds --no-watch.clearScreen      Do not clear the screen when rebuilding --watch.skipWrite           Do not write files to disk when watching --watch.exclude <files>     Exclude files from being watched --watch.include <files>     Limit watching to specified files

 Examples: